AaqibhafeezKhan/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
  This is a browser-based Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-It features both Multiplayer and AI modes, with the Computer difficulty configurable across three levels: Easy, Medium, and Hard.
+It features both Multiplayer and Computer modes, with the Computer difficulty configurable across three levels: Easy, Medium, and Hard.

 ## Features
 **Multiplayer Mode**: Two players can play on the same device.